No agenda, no maps, no plans. Get lost in Mdina’s ancient bastions & narrow streets and peek through its noble past.

 The Natural History Museum of Mdina exhibits some unusual geology and palaeontology displays; an 18cm tooth belonging to the ancient 25-metre Carcharodon Megalodon, a skeletal anatomy room featuring the delicate bones of a snake and the largest squid captured in the Maltese archipelago.

+I would advise visiting the museum if you have some spare time.
 For more info, you may visit the official website.

 #11 Bastion Square – the best views over Malta

-However, there is a certain place, called Bastion Square (Pjazza Tas-Sur), offering magnificent panoramic views over the Maltese countryside.
+There is a certain place, called Bastion Square (Pjazza Tas-Sur), offering magnificent panoramic views over the Maltese countryside.
 The little square with the military name has some affordable places to relax and grab something to eat while enjoying the best views over Mdina’s bastions.

 A secret viewpoint